DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 $ helm delete my-odm-metering-release
 ```

 The command removes all the Kubernetes components associated with the chart, except any Persistent Volume Claims (PVCs).
-This is the default behavior of Kubernetes, and ensures that valuable data is not deleted.
-In order to delete the ODM data, you can delete the PVC using the following command:
+This is the default behavior of Kubernetes, which ensures that valuable data is not deleted.
+In order to delete the ODM data, you can delete the PVC by running the following command:

 ```console
 $ kubectl delete pvc <release_name>-odm-pvclaim -n <namespace>